 Artist Abstract: Who Was Raphael?

-Raphael’s full name was Raffaello Sanzio da Urbino, he was born in March 1483 in Urbino, a city in Italy, which was also a central city.
-His father, who painted for Duke Federigo da Montefeltro, taught him painting.
-He is also believed to have been a pupil of Pietro Perugino, a well-known painter from the Umbrian School.
+Formally recognized as Raffaello Sanzio da Urbino, the famous High Renaissance painter Raphael was born in March, 1483 in Urbino, Italy, which was a central city.
+His father, who painted for Duke Federigo da Montefeltro, taught him the basic skills in painting and was also rumored to have been tutored by Pietro Perugino, a well-known painter from the Umbrian School.

-Raphael also lived and worked in Florence and Rome for significant periods of his life, which also informed and influenced his artistic style.
+Raphael also lived and worked in Florence and Rome for significant periods of his life, which significantly influenced his artistic style.

-He was known for creating a personal style characterized by a skillful utilization of colors and compositional elegance.
-He was commissioned by the Pope to paint in the Vatican Palace, creating a series of frescoes that were part of his major artworks.
-Raphael was known as a pleasant man and easily socialized with others.
+Raphael was most famous for his unique personal style, which was characterized by a skillful utilization of colors and compositional elegance.
+He was commissioned by the Pope to paint in the Vatican Palace, creating a series of frescoes that are recognized as some of his best artworks.
+Raphael was known to be a pleasant man and easily socialized with others.

 Presumed self-portrait of Raphael, aged approximately 23, between 1504 and 1506; Raphael, Public domain, via Wikimedia Commons

 The School of Athens by Raphael in Context